Updated on October 31st, 2023 by Bob Ciura

 Meta Platforms is a social media giant with a market capitalization of ~$770 billion.
 Facebook is the unquestioned leader in social media.
 Its offerings include Instagram, WhatsApp, Messenger, and more.

 Facebook began as many start-ups do, with rising revenue but a lack of profitability.
 However, all that changed when the company effectively monetized its massive user base.

 Facebook and its various properties represent massive advertising platforms.

-And, given the number of time users spend on the site, Facebook is simply a gold mine for advertising potential.
+And, given the number of time users spend on the sites, Facebook and Instragram are simply a gold mine for advertising potential.
 Mobile advertising revenue represents the vast majority of total advertising revenue.

 Source: Earnings Presentation

-The result is that Facebook is now enormously profitable.
+The result is that Meta is now enormously profitable.

 Since the fourth quarter of 2021, Meta Platforms has reorganized its reporting segments.
 The company now has two reporting segments.

 The Reality Labs (RL) segment includes augmented and virtual reality-related consumer hardware, software, and content.
-In Q3 2022, RL revenue decreased 48.9% year-over-year to $285 million.
+In Q3, RL revenue decreased 26% year-over-year to $210 million.

 Facebook’s growth potential remains attractive.
 While the company is nearing saturation in the U.S., the Facebook community continues to grow.